About New Potato Caboose

-With their new album, “It Ain’t a Thing”, New Potato Caboose have nimbly found a way to weave together the band’s long history in the jamband scene with their current drive for songcraft and groove to deliver a breakthrough release that captures their signature sound.
-The roots of New Potato Caboose stretch back to the early days of the jam scene, trading shows and sharing stages with the likes of Blues Traveler, Widespread Panic, Dave Matthews Band, and legendary ground-floor acts such as The Band and the Neville Brothers.
-As the first band ever to play the iconic Wetlands venue in NYC, NPC was featured in the Sundance documentary, Wetlands Preserved.
-By the early ‘90’s, the group was playing over 200 dates a year and garnering writeups in Pollstar, Billboard, and Variety.
-They’re currently performing at high-end venues such as Baltimore Soundstage, The National, and The Hamilton, bringing their superb live act to a fervent fan base.
+With almost 40 years of music bonding and bringing it all to every show, New Potato Caboose is rolling strong with epic jamband groovy goodness.
+The roots of NPC stretch back to the early days of the jam scene, sharing stages with the likes of Blues Traveler, Widespread Panic, Dave Matthews Band, and legendary ground-floor acts like The Band and the Neville Brothers.
+As the first band ever to play the iconic Wetlands Preserve in NYC, NPC was featured in the Sundance documentary.
+At one point, the group was playing over 200 dates a year and garnering write-ups in Pollstar, Billboard, and Variety.
+They’re currently performing at outstanding venues and bringing their one of a kind live act to a fervent fan base.

 Lead Vocals & Acoustic Guitar